liferay/liferay-docs/develop/tutorials/articles/150-web-services/04-registering-json-web-services.markdown

         public boolean addBoard(

-Now only the `addBoard` method and any other method annotated with `@JSONWebService` are part of the JSON Web Service API; all of this service's other methods are excluded from the API.
+Now only the `addBoard` method and any other method annotated with `@JSONWebService` are part of the JSON Web Service API; all other methods are excluded from the API.

 ## Related Topics